zhixingyu/zhiyuxing.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a third year Doctoral student from [School of Computer science and engineering](https://www.xaut.edu.cn/), [Xi'an university of technology](https://www.pku.edu.cn/).
+I'm a third year Doctoral student from School of Computer science and engineering, [Xi'an university of technology](https://www.xaut.edu.cn/).
 My research interest includes multimodal fusion, affective computing, and machine learning.

-I am very fortunate to be advised by [Prof. Junhuai Li](https://scholar.google.com/citations?user=TJNhQfgAAAAJ&hl=zh-CN) from [School of Computer Science and engineering].
+I am very fortunate to be advised by [Prof. Junhuai Li](https://scholar.google.com/citations?user=TJNhQfgAAAAJ&hl=zh-CN) from School of Computer Science and engineering.

 Publications